readyapi/readyapi/docs/en/docs/readyapi-cli.md

 **ReadyAPI CLI** is a command line program that you can use to serve your ReadyAPI app, manage your ReadyAPI project, and more.

-When you install ReadyAPI (e.g. with `pip install readyapi`), it includes a package called `readyapi-cli`, this package provides the `readyapi` command in the terminal.
+When you install ReadyAPI (e.g. with `pip install "readyapi[standard]"`), it includes a package called `readyapi-cli`, this package provides the `readyapi` command in the terminal.

 To run your ReadyAPI app for development, you can use the `readyapi dev` command: